box/developer.box.com/content/guides/applications/app-types/platform-apps.md

   - authentication/client-credentials
 ---

-# Custom App
+# Platform App

-Custom Apps encompass most use cases and is the most flexible application type.
+Platform Apps encompass most use cases and is the most flexible application type.

-A custom application typically presents Box functionality to a user within a custom interface.
+A platform application typically presents Box functionality to a user within a custom interface.
 Box offers pre-built, customizable user interface components, known as [UI Elements][uie], for functionality like browsing, searching, and previewing content.

 ## Authentication methods

-Custom Apps support [OAuth 2.0][oauth2], [JWT][jwt], and [Client Credentials Grant][cc].
+Platform Apps support [OAuth 2.0][oauth2], [JWT][jwt], and [Client Credentials Grant][cc].

 <CTA to='g://authentication/select'>